ervical/cuda-monte_carlo_walks/README.md

 # cuda-monte_carlo_walks
-Monte Carlo algoritms
+Monte-Carlo walks algoritms

 Walk in cylinders
 Walk in border

-Solution of the space-time Inner Dirichlet Problem For the Laplace equation using CUDA API
+Solution of the space-time Inner Dirichlet Problem for the Laplace equation using CUDA API